flextype/docs.flextype.org/site/entries/en/themes/theme-configuration/entry.md

 ### Accessing Theme Configuration

-Theme's have configuration files, named `settings.yaml` located in `/site/themes/<themename>/`
+Themes have default and site configuration files, named `settings.yaml` located in `/site/themes/<themename>/` and in `/site/config/themes/<themename>/`

-For example, let us consider the Default theme and there is a file called settings.yaml in the theme's root folder.
+For example, let us consider the Default theme and there is a file called `settings.yaml` in the themes site settings folder.
 The contents of this configuration file look like this:

 ```yaml
 enabled: true
 ```

 Let us add some custom theme settings.
-Open `/site/themes/default/settings.yaml` and add new variable with value `highlight: red`
+Open `/site/config/themes/default/settings.yaml` and add new variable with value `highlight: red`

 ```yaml
 enabled: true